PrathameshDhande22/Bloogo-App/README.md

 A Blog App for all Coders, Programmers, and other.

-A Bloogo will be made using react js as frontend and FastAPI as backend, and Storing data in a MongoDB Formly Known as FARM Stack Project.
+A Bloogo will be made using react js as frontend and FastAPI as backend, and Storing data in a PostgreSQL.

 ## Timeline
 - **Day 1 - 17 July 2023**